takeaname1o1/Carousel-Studio/ReadMe.md

 * **`flask_app.py`**: A minimal Flask server configuration.
 It serves `index.html` from the root directory (`template_folder='.'`).
 * **`index.html`**: The core application.
 Contains all structural HTML, styling (Tailwind config), and logical JavaScript for canvas manipulation and state management.

-## ⚠️ Note on Offline Usage

-While the application logic is "local-only" (meaning it doesn't send data to a cloud server), the `index.html` file currently fetches libraries (Tailwind, Cropper, etc.) via **CDNs** (Content Delivery Networks).
-An internet connection is required to load the page initially.
-Once loaded, image processing is done offline.

 ---